Chitrakoot Project Charity UK Activities

 We aim to reach each of the surrounding 500 villages at least once a year to help treat those who cannot travel to the main centre.
 We have our own four wheel drive transport and drivers and can take with us a mobile surgery set up with three sun-loungers as operating tables and a diesel generator to run equipment.
 Most problems can be dealt with on site but where it is too complicated, referral to Chitrakoot can be arranged.
 The two most carried out procedures are extraction of teeth and roots, and scaling.
 We take with us medicines when necessary but often the local ayurvedic solution is preferred by the patients.

 We have graduate couples (social workers) embedded in the villages as part of our programme to help promote health education.
 This includes audio-visual displays during clinics and written material left in the villages and schools for regular reinforcement of health messages.
 The education sessions usually cover basic hygiene practices and tips for minimising the risk of disease and maintaining good health.

-We have previously provided assistance at a nearby girls school which educates and houses girls from ages 6 to 14.
-They would now like to expand their services to include older girls.
-Without this opportunity, these girls have no way to continue their education and will likely miss out on an opportunity to be self-reliant.
-We have started building an extension for the girls school, however we do need more funding to continue.
+We provide funding assistance at a nearby girls school which educates and houses girls from ages 6 to 14, including an expansion of their premises to provide their services to older girls who would typically be sent back to their villages.
+Without this opportunity, these girls have no way to continue their education and would likely miss out on an opportunity to be self-reliant.
+The expansion was completed in 2018.